oppia/oppia-web-developer-docs/Writing-backend-tests.md

      * Assertion 2
      ```

-1. Keep tests simple.
-Don't include any logic in the test.
-If you have to test more than one behavior in a function, write a separate test for each specific behavior (see above).

-1. Test the interface and not the implementation.
-That is, treat the function as a black box and test its functionalities.

-1. Try testing multiple contrasting behaviours in order to ensure that the test is correct.
-E.g. if you are checking that an exception is raised under a certain criterion, also add a test to ensure that the exception is not raised when the criterion is not satisfied.

-1. If the function under test depends on some other function, you can use self.swap() to swap the second function with a simple "mock" function whose output you can define.
+1. If the function under test **depends on some other function**, you can use self.swap() to swap the second function with a simple "mock" function whose output you can define.

-1. Use:
-   * `assertTrue() / assertFalse()` instead of `assertEqual(value, True/False)`
-   * `assertIsNone` instead of `assertEqual(value, None)`

-1. Test the output of each function as exactly and completely as possible.
-E.g. it's better to compare equality for an entire dict rather than just checking that a particular value has changed.
+1. For assertions that **check errors** (e.g. self.assertRaises or self.assertRaisesRegexp), keep the part of the code enclosed in self.assertRaises as small as possible, so that you can be sure that the error is actually being caused by that part of the code (and not, say, by the setup code).

 1. **Guidelines for testing private methods/functions**: Tests should only be written to verify the behaviour of **public** methods/functions.
-Private functions should not be used in behavioural tests.
-Here are some suggestions for what to do in specific cases (if this doesn't help for your particular case and you're not sure what to do, please talk to **@BenHenning**):
+Here are some suggestions for what to do in specific cases involving private functions (if this doesn't help for your particular case and you're not sure what to do, please talk to **@BenHenning**):
-   * If you want to test code execution a private method/function, test it through public interface, or move it to a utility (if it's general-purpose) where it becomes public.
-Avoid testing private APIs since that may lead to brittle test in unexpected situations (such as when the implementation of the API changes, but the behaviour remains the same).
    * If you’re trying to access hidden information, consider getting that information from one level below instead (e.g. datastore).

-1. For assertions that check errors (e.g. self.assertRaises or self.assertRaisesRegexp), keep the part of the code enclosed in self.assertRaises as small as possible, so that you can be sure that the error is actually being caused by that part of the code (and not, say, by the setup code).
+   * If you want to test code within a private method/function, test it by instead calling a public function that makes use of that function, or move it to a utility (if it's general-purpose) where it becomes public.
+Avoid testing private APIs since that may lead to brittle tests in unexpected situations (such as when the implementation of the API changes, but the behaviour remains the same).

 ## Example: Writing unit tests for domain classes